-News of the retirements came on the same day that Prude’s sister filed suit in federal court against Singletary, 13 other officers and the city of Rochester, alleging in part a department cover-up of the death.
+Last week, Prude’s sister filed suit in federal court against Singletary, 13 other officers and the upstate New York city, alleging in part a department cover-up of the death.

 The long-delayed announcement that a Black man had been killed by police has led to protests and accusations that local leaders hid the killing from the public.